The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 1. Used on Resurrection to instantly revive a teammate.
 This should be the primary usage in progression as well as anytime when extra damage is not necessary.
 2. The second most important use is to keep GCD uptime during movement when it would otherwise be impossible or very risky to slidecast.
 This is generally preventable with better fight planning due to how many instant casts Summoner has, but it is a valid way to use Swiftcast if needed.
 3. Lastly, when used on certain spells, Swiftcast can situationally result in a small DPS gain.
 The primary use for this is snapshotting Garuda’s Slipstream under buffs, such as during certain potion windows or in the fast Garuda opener.
-The other one is Ruby Rite (or Castrophe for AOE), which has a \~2.8s cast time, but a \~2.5 recast time at base spell speed.
-This means that using Swiftcast on Ruby spells repeatedly can theoretically lead to a gained GCD or so by the end of an encounter, but this is highly situational and can cause other issues with demi-summon alignment with Searing Light.
-As such, it is not recommended for general practice.

 ## Sleep (Role Action)